Comments

 }

-As PHP’s array structure is a combination of maps and arrays.
-The PHP manual states that it is an ordered map.
-While creating arrays in PHP the type of its elements cannot be set explicitly and each element can be of a different type:
+PHP’s array structure is an ordered map, as stated in the PHP manual, and it can be treated as an array, dictionary, etc. While creating arrays in PHP the type of its elements cannot be set explicitly and each element can be of a different type:

 $someList = [1, 2, 3];